Rylael/100daysofpython/README.md

 list = ["string1", "string2"]
 list[0] - first item in the list

+len(listName) - number of items

 After creating the list, you can modify it, by using the *list[offset] = new data

 Add item to the list - listName.append(newItem)
 Add list to list - listName.extend([item1, item2])

+index errors - list index out of range - when calling a variable that's a len, usually subtract 1 from the call - print(indexName[itemNumber] - 1)

+You can nest lists - bigList[list1, list2]